Gawaboumga/iso-20275-python/README.rst

 Deprecated:

 - Puerto rico: All existing ELF codes for Puerto Rico replaced with new codes to solve situation with incorrect pairing of the same legal form in 2 languages.

+For the following updates of the standard, a list of changes is written on the main site: https://www.gleif.org/en/about-lei/code-lists/iso-20275-entity-legal-forms-code-list/

 Written by `Youri Hubaut <https://github.com/Gawaboumga>`__.
 Distributed under MIT license.